Meantime (novel): Reception

 Tanya Sweeney of the Irish Independent recommended the book as a "very charming, enjoyable read" that incorporates Boyle's "playful, shocking, smart" comedic style.
 Sweeney praised the dialogue found that the author wrote in a "nuanced and deft" style, particularly in his descriptions of Glaswegians such as Donnie, who is characterised "with an impressive economy of prose".
 She reviewed that "Felix's gimlet outlook on life is brilliantly off-kilter" and changing emotional tone when his life history is unraveled is handled well.
 However, Sweeney found that it is "occasionally hard not to think of the novel as a vessel in which the writer has emptied some of his more cynical observations".

 Merritt praised it as "enjoyably dark and entertaining".
 Highlighting the writing style, Merritt found that Boyle was accomplished with his dialogue and wordplay, but a "great affectation for Glasgow ... gives the novel not just wit but heart".
 Merritt also lauded the "well-aimed, drive-by satirical shots at political targets".
 Kelly gave a mixed review, questioning why Boyle wrote a fiction book when he could have been "far more piercing and precise" in non-fiction and whether the characters are just "ventriloquist's puppets" for Boyle's thoughts.
 However, he praised Chong's dialogue on Chinese stereotypes and British imperialism as the best monologue in the book and found the history of Felix's addiction "remarkably moving" as it provides "pathos that overrides the usual sarcasm and snarl".

+Television adaptation

+Meantime is being adapted into a television series for Sky One, with James McAvoy set to star.